roim/namerizer/README.md

 Namerizer
 =========

 Change the name of your facebook contacts!

+Our chrome extension is available at: http://chrome.google.com/webstore/detail/namerizer/hpciladepbpfoobjnmngnhfbaoofgejh

 Namerizer is composed of a chrome extension and a web service.